scouten/146parks.blog/content/dougs-beach/index.md

 comments = true
 +++

-Doug's Beach is named for Doug Campbell, who was an early pioner of windsurfing.
+Doug's Beach is named for Doug Campbell, who was an early pioneer of windsurfing.
 The park is popular today for that sport, but there were none at the time I visited.
 (Indeed, there were no other visitors to the park at all while I was there.)

 <!-- more -->